-CBD for Epilepsy – Long before the current hype, CBD first came to millions of people’s attention worldwide due to the story of a little girl from Colorado who was suffering the most debilitating form of epilepsy, called Dravet’s Syndrome.
-Charlotte Figi had her first seizure at three months and by the time she was 5 she was suffering 300 mal seizures a week.
+CBD for Epilepsy – Long before the CBD first came to millions of people’s attention worldwide due to the story of a little girl from Colorado who was suffering the most debilitating form of Epilepsy, called Dravet’s Syndrome.
+Charlotte Figi had her first seizure at 3 months and by the time she was 5 she was suffering 300 mal seizures a week.
 Her heart stopped several times; her parents at one point had signed off on medically-induced coma to give Charlotte’s little body a break and a “do not resuscitate order” in case anything went wrong.
 They were considering hospice care.
-Their daughter had ceased to talk; the only sounds they heard from her now were her frequent falls and her crying.
+Their daughter had ceased to talk; the only sounds they heard from her were her frequent falls and her crying.

 Then CBD saved Charlotte’s life.
 Her father, Matt, a former Green Beret who’d been forced to leave the military due to his daughter’s condition, researched his daughter’s condition doggedly.
 He ran across a video of a boy in California with Dravet’s Syndrome who’d been treated successfully with a form of marijuana that was CBD heavy—a 30:1 CBD to THC ratio.
 He found growers in Colorado who had a similar strain, and a doctor who agreed to help convert the marijuana flower to oil and administer it to Charlotte.

 The result was as striking as it was immediate.